rjdirisio/pyvibdmc/pyvibdmc/sample_potentials/FortPots/Partridge_Schwenke_H2O/README.md

 - gfortran (if you want to use another Fortran compiler, you will have to modify the Makefile)

 This is shipped with `PyVibDMC` as a tutorial.
-I do not recommend storing your potentials in this `potentials` directory.
-You can even copy this directory and put it somewhere else, like on your desktop.

 In this directory, you will find:

 - Fortran source code of the PES: `h2opes_v2.f`